GaloisInc/BESSPIN-CloudGFE/FireSim/minimal_cloudgfe.md

 # Minimal CloudGFE Setup

 This readme will guide you through bringing up an F1 instance with a CloudGFE processor.
 Currently supported:
-* Rocket P1 running FreeRTOS
+* Chisel P1 running FreeRTOS
-* Rocket P2 running Linux and FreeBSD
+* Chisel P2 running Linux and FreeBSD
 * Bluespec P2 running Linux and FreeBSD

 This assumes you are familiar with AWS.